 - A patient safety module must be completed once per ten-year cycle in order to be “participating in MOC”.
 The module must be completed within the first two years of the initial 10-year cycle and once per cycle afterward.

 - Diplomates will be required to take a minimum of 3 self-assessment modules at approximately 3 year intervals.
-The self-assessment module must be at least 100 questions in length.
-Smaller modules of 25, 50, and 75 questions may be accrued toward full credit.
+Self-assessment credit may be earned in single units or in multi-question courses.
+We encourage self-assessment learning to occur annually.
 The diplomate is responsible for notifying the ABD on their personalized online table when 100 questions are completed.

 AAD members have access to a transcript service which electronically records credits towards MOC.
 Non-AAD members may register for this service through the AAD for a fee.

 - Successful completion of an examination is required for MOC.
-In 2013 this examination will be a secure, proctored, closed-book examination that is administered at Pearson VUE testing centers in the United States and Canada on the following dates: March 21-30 (excluding Sunday).
+This examination will be a secure, proctored, closed-book examination that is administered at Pearson VUE testing centers in the United States and Canada on the following dates in 2015: March 26 – April 11, 2015 (excluding Sunday).